tetratorus/agent/README.md

 ## Architecture

-The agent operates in a simple loop:
+The agent operates in a minimal, prompt-driven loop:

-1. Generate response using LLM
-2. Store response in memory
+1. **Compose Request**:
+   - The manifesto (constant instructions) is combined with current memory
+   - The manifesto defines the agent's personality and capabilities
+   - Memory contains the conversation history and tool results

+2. **LLM Call**:
+   - Send composed request to LLM
+   - Response is appended to memory with "Assistant: " prefix

+3. **Tool Detection**:
-3. Check for tool calls
+   - Check if LLM response contains tool calls
-4. Execute tools if detected
+   - Tool detection is customizable per agent (e.g. regex patterns)
+   - If tool is found and exists, execute it
+   - Tool result is appended to memory with "Tool Result: " prefix

+4. **End Detection**:
+   - Check if agent should stop (customizable per agent)
+   - Default behavior: end if no tool was called
-5. Check end conditions
+   - Agents can define custom end conditions (e.g. "<TASK_COMPLETED>")

-6. Repeat until end conditions are met
+This minimal loop is completely prompt-driven - the manifesto and memory are the only state, and all decision points (tool detection, end conditions) can be tuned through prompts rather than code.

 ## Installation